dankamongmen/notcurses/USAGE.md

 // These log levels consciously map cleanly to those of libav; Notcurses itself
 // does not use this full granularity.
 The log level does not affect the opening
-// and closing banners, which can be disabled via the notcurses_option struct's
+// and closing banners, which can be disabled via the Notcurses_option struct's
 // 'suppress_banner'.
 Note that if stderr is connected to the same terminal on
 // which we're rendering, any kind of logging will disrupt the output. typedef enum {